KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/vector_graphics.rst

 Fundamental vector graphic objects
 ----------------------------------
-As described above, vector graphics are composed of the following elemental graphical objects:
+As introduced above, vector graphics are composed of the following elemental graphical objects:

 * Paths